bgsoftware/company-site/_posts/2019-05-31-its-time-for-the-world-to-hear-from-us.md

 ---
 layout   : default
-title    : It's Time For The World To Hear From Us subtitle : How often does one get to take an existing company and treat it like a
-           startup?
-We're having a blast! image    : 2019-05-31-its-time-for-the-world-to-hear-from-us.jpg
+title    : It's Time For The World To Hear From Us subtitle : How often does one get to take an existing company and treat it like a startup? image    : 2019-05-31-its-time-for-the-world-to-hear-from-us.jpg
 ---